WHAT TO BRING

 * Hiking boots, ski boots, rubber boots or slipper style boots such as Uggs, are not acceptable footwear and will not provide the warmth you need on a trip of this nature.

-If you do not have boots with removable liners, we do have Sorel Glacier boots available to rent as part of our clothing package. *We do not bring these to the trailhead unless reserved in advance, so please let us know in advance if you need to rent boots.
+If you do not have boots with removable liners, we do have Sorel Glacier boots available to rent. *We do not bring these to the trailhead unless reserved in advance, so please let us know in advance if you need to rent boots.

 We also highly recommend a warm sock that wicks sweat away from your feet such as merino wool socks from SmartWool or Icebreaker.
 Bring several pairs so you can change socks if they get wet or sweaty.